akthammomani/AI_powered_heart_disease_risk_assessment_app/Notebooks/Modeling/README.md

 ![baseline_models](https://github.com/akthammomani/AI_powered_heart_disease_risk_assessment_app/assets/67468718/b3c2483d-1b55-48f7-abc4-72d0e3da7bd2)

-* **High Recall, Low Precision and F1 Score:**
-  * All models have high recall but low precision and F1 scores.
-This indicates that they are good at identifying positive cases (patients with heart disease) but also tend to predict a significant number of false positives (patients incorrectly identified as having heart disease).
+* **High Recall, Low Precision and F1 Score:** The majority of models show poor recall for class 1 (patients with heart disease), except for Balanced Bagging, Easy Ensemble, Balanced Random Forest, and when these models are combined with LightGBM.
+This indicates that most models struggle to identify positive cases (patients with heart disease), resulting in a significant number of false negatives (patients incorrectly identified as not having heart disease).
 * **Balanced Bagging and Easy Ensemble:**
-  * These models are designed to handle class imbalance by balancing the classes during training.
-As a result, they have high recall, meaning they capture most of the actual positive cases.
-However, the trade-off is lower precision, which leads to a lower F1 score.
+  * Balanced Bagging and Easy Ensemble models, along with Balanced Random Forest, are designed to handle class imbalance by balancing the classes during training.
+  * Performance:
+    * They achieve higher recall for class 1, meaning they capture most of the actual positive cases.
+    * The trade-off is typically lower precision, leading to a lower F1 score.
-In a medical context, high recall is crucial as it is important to identify as many true positive cases as possible, even at the cost of some false positives.
+* **Medical Context Implication:** In a medical context, high recall is crucial as it is important to identify as many true positive cases as possible, even at the cost of some false positives.
 Missing a true positive (false negative) could be more critical than having a false positive.
 * **Using LightGBM as Base Estimator:**
+  * Performance with LightGBM:
-  * When using LightGBM as the base estimator in Balanced Bagging and Easy Ensemble, the results show a similar pattern of high recall and low precision.
-However, these models have slightly better ROC AUC scores `(0.885894 and 0.885778, respectively)`, indicating a good balance between sensitivity and specificity.
+    * When using LightGBM as the base estimator in Balanced Bagging and Easy Ensemble, the results show improved recall for class 1.
+    * These models also have slightly better ROC AUC scores (0.885894 and 0.885778, respectively), indicating a good balance between sensitivity and specificity.
     * LightGBM is a powerful gradient boosting framework known for its efficiency and performance, which helps in achieving better overall performance metrics.
+  * Improvement:
-  * When using Easy Ensemble as a wrapper and LightGBM as a base estimator, lightGBM **Recall has improved from `24.4% to 80.7%` and ROC AUC has improved from `88.4% to 88.6%` for class 1 (heart disease patients)**
+    * When using Easy Ensemble as a wrapper and LightGBM as a base estimator, the Recall for class 1 (heart disease patients) improves significantly from 24.4% (in standalone LightGBM) to 80.7%.
+    * The ROC AUC improves from 88.4% to 88.6% for class 1, showing a better balance between correctly identifying true positives and minimizing false positives.
+* **Practical Implications:** Heart Disease Classification Task:
-* **Practical Implications:** For a heart disease classification task, where identifying patients with heart disease (true positives) is critical, high recall is generally more desirable, even at the cost of having more false positives.
-This is because:
+  * Identifying patients with heart disease (true positives) is critical.
+  * High recall is generally more desirable, even at the cost of having more false positives.
-  * High Recall: Ensures most patients with heart disease are identified, which is crucial for early intervention and treatment.
+  * High Recall ensures most patients with heart disease are identified, which is crucial for early intervention and treatment.
-  * False Positives: While not ideal, they can be managed through follow-up testing and further medical evaluation.
+  * False Positives, while not ideal, can be managed through follow-up testing and further medical evaluation.
+* **Conclusion:**
+Balanced Bagging, Easy Ensemble, and Balanced Random Forest models, particularly with LightGBM as the base estimator, provide a good balance between identifying true positives and maintaining a reasonable rate of false positives.
+For a medical application such as heart disease prediction, these approaches ensure that most cases of heart disease are identified, enabling timely medical intervention, which is crucial for patient care.